SilentVoid13/Templater/README.md

 ### Internal Templates

-Here is the list of all of the internal templates that are already included in this plugin.
-All internal templates patterns are prefixed with the keyword `templater_` to avoid disruption with user defined templates.
+Here is the list of all of the internal templates that are built within this plugin.
+All internal template patterns are prefixed with the keyword `templater_` to avoid disruption with user defined templates.

 I invite all developers to contribute to this plugin development by adding new internal templates.
 (Check [INTERNAL_TEMPLATES](INTERNAL_TEMPLATES.md) for more informations).